 The depth to groundwater in Shallow Alluvial Aquifer wells adjacent to Arroyo Simi-Las Posas varies from less than 5 feet in Well 02N19W07K04S to more than 80 feet in Well 02N20W17J06S (Figure 2-39, Depth to Water in the Shallow Alluvial Aquifer).
 The depth to groundwater reported is what was measured in the wells.
-However, few of the wells screened in the Shallow Alluvial Aquifer lie within the boundaries of the potential GDE, and the measuring point for these wells is at a higher elevation than it would be if the well were located closer to Arroyo Simi-Las Posas.
+However, few of the wells screened in the Shallow Alluvial Aguifer lie within the boundaries of the potential GDE, and the measuring point for these wells is at a higher elevation than it would be if the well were located closer to Arroyo Simi-Las Posas.
 For instance, the ground surface elevation at Well 02N20W17J06S is approximately 274 feet msl.
 The elevation of the land surface in Arroyo Simi-Las Posas, approximately 300 feet to the southeast of Well 02N20W17J06S, is 30 feet lower than it is at the well.
 Therefore, the depth to groundwater within the potential GDE may be as much as 30 feet less than it is at Well 02N20W17J06S.
 Accounting for this difference in elevation, an approximate depth to water within the potential GDE is also shown on Figure 2-39.
 Using the approximate depth to water, Wells 02N19W07K04S, 02N20W17J06S, and 02N20W09Q08S may have groundwater elevations in the potential GDE that are less than 15 feet bgs (Figure 2-39).
 Therefore, the vegetation in the potential GDE may be supported by what is now shallow groundwater but was formerly surface water, which infiltrated through the sediments underlying Arroyo Simi-Las Posas.
 As described above, this process, which elevated groundwater levels in in the Shallow Alluvial Aquifer, is primarily the result of non-native surface water flows that have recharged the Shallow Alluvial Aquifer over time.

 Wastewater recycling at the SVWQCP, which is one of the primary sources of surface water flow to Arroyo Simi-Las Posas, is anticipated to decrease surface water flows and recharge to the aquifer in the future.
 This potential change may negatively impact the potential GDE.
 Such a change, however, is unrelated to groundwater production from the Shallow Alluvial Aquifer, and is outside the jurisdictional powers of FCGMA to prevent.
 Better understanding of the hydrology along Arroyo Simi-Las Posas would aid in determining the impacts of decreasing groundwater levels on the riparian habitat and the potential for groundwater production to contribute to decreasing groundwater levels.
-Until a connection between groundwater elevations under native flow conditions and the potential GDE is established, the Arroyo Simi-Las Posas potential GDE cannot be conclusively determined to be a GDE.
 The future monitoring network should include wells dedicated to monitoring water levels in the potential GDE to assess the degree to which existing habitat is reliant on groundwater under native flow conditions.